Stepha998/EdHouseHW/README.md

 The second line is for specifying the directions of the first driver.

-The second line is for specifying the directions of the second driver.
+The third line is for specifying the directions of the second driver.

 Directions consist of a numerical value: number of steps taken, and cardinal direction: direction of the steps.